 - Learning journey

 Sixth form students have access to an extensive list of options, which range from team to individual and from competitive to recreational.
-Options include badminton, touch rugby and a range of fitness classes – all designed to give students the opportunity to try something new.
+Options include badminton, basketball, climbing, dance, fitness, rowing, shooting, table tennis, touch rugby, etc – all designed to give students the opportunity to try something new.

 Students can also select sport coaching options during their timetabled enrichment sessions.